 - Item purchased

 - Brief description

 - Category (stationery, postage, customer materials etc.)

-You can download an Excel template I use for logging the above from my Patreon.
+You can download the Excel template I use for logging the above from the members area.

 PLEASE REMEMBER: I’m not an accountant and you should ALWAYS seek advice from a trained professional.
 I have however survived several HMRC audits so I’m assuming what I’m saying is vaguely correct.
 Don’t come running to me if HMRC disagree with anything I’ve said.
 But do let me know if you’ve spotted any mistakes!

 If you spot any errors in this article please get in touch.
 Don’t forget to subscribe on YouTube and remember you can get access to extra useful content by becoming a site member.
 Please also join our mailing list so we can keep in touch with you outside the world of YouTube.
 We are 100% privacy focused and you can unsubscribe at any time.